Germany: In Saxony, the long COVID winter has already begun | DW | 09.11.2021

 "For me, this is blackmail from officials, simply put," a young woman told DW.
 She said she would not be deterred from her decision not to get vaccinated.
 "It is my body and I decide."

 Ramona Hoerold has other worries.
-For eleven years, she's run a cafe on the city's market square.
+For 11 years, she has run a cafe on the city's market square.
 The lockdown last year deeply hurt her business.
 And now it's about to begin again.
 Already this morning came the first cancellation — a baptism, 32 guests.
 The new regulations mean unvaccinated guests cannot enter the restaurant.
 Hoerold estimates a 50% loss.

 Politicians are running small restaurants into the ground, she says.
 "We spent years building a business, which was going well, and then inside of 18 months has been ruined," Hoerold says, her voice shaking.
 She says she doesn't know how things can continue like this.